 You can get an overview of what is taught in the following internet pages:

-Spokane Public Library has full-service, hour long internet terminals available to valid library card holders.
+Spokane Public Library has full-service, 90-minute long Internet terminals available to valid library card holders.
 See the Internet Computer Station FAQ and the Internet Use Policy for more information.
-One hour per day reservations can be made up to a week ahead of time using our self-reservation system.
-Most internet computers also offer a suite of LibreOffice products, including a text editor, presentation slide software, and a spreadsheet.
-The smaller branches also have a 15-minute, first-come, first-served internet terminal for those without valid cards.
-Wireless internet access is available at all branches for those with wireless adapters on their own equipment.
+Reservations can be made up to a week ahead of time using our self-reservation system.
+Most internet computers also offer a suite of Microsoft Office and LibreOffice products, including a text editor, slide presentation software, and spreadsheet.
+The smaller branches have a 15-minute, first-come, first-served Internet terminal for those without valid cards.
+All Spokane Public Libraries have wireless Internet access for those with wireless adapters on their own equipment.

 Materials at Spokane Public Library are arranged by call number.
 A call number shows the shelf location of the item for which you are looking.
 Spokane Public Library uses the Dewey Decimal System of call numbers for its nonfiction items; the Dewey Decimal System arranges nonfiction items by numbers that represent subjects, so that items on similar subjects are grouped together for easier browsing.
 Items on the same subject may have the same Dewey number but different authors, so it is important to include the author's name when you search for these items on the shelves.
 Below is an example of how a nonfiction item displays in the catalog: